Lissa has a bachelor's degree in geology, and is an ACI-certified concrete field and lab technician.

 How Does Temperature Affect Concrete?

-ASTM C1064 is an ASTM standard that allows you to measure the temperature of freshly mixed concrete in order to make sure it is conforming to specifications, as temperature at mixing time will affect the way the concrete cures later on.
+ASTM C1064 is an ASTM standard that allows you to measure the temperature of freshly mixed concrete in order to make sure it fits specifications, since the temperature at mixing time will affect the way the concrete cures later on.

 Concrete that is poured at too high of an internal temperature may show false high values during compressive strength testing, and will set faster, requiring rapid finishing to get the required appearance and strength.
 The heat from high temperature concrete can also cause a loss of entrained air.
 Concrete with a high internal temperature will also be prone to cracking because quick evaporation will cause shrinking of patches on the surface.